Edictum

 • Factory pattern: Parameterized preconditions for reuse across different base paths

-from edictum import precondition, Verdict
+from edictum import precondition, Decision

 @precondition("Bash")